How to Identify Reading Difficulties

 • Noah Text (free decoding app)

-• Free decodable passages—you must teach reading using decodable passages.
-The passages should correlate with the phonics concept the child is learning.
+• Free decodable passages—Use decodable passages that correlate with the phonics concept the child is learning.

 Practical Decoding Support Strategies